50 Forgotten Dinners We Need to Bring Back ASAP

 Salisbury Steak with Mushroom Gravy

 If you have memories of eating the microwave meal version of Salisbury steak, don't be scared off by this retro favorite.
-The home-cooked steak pairs excellently with a creamy sauce and when seasoned to perfection, redefines what people loved about this classic to begin with.
+The home-cooked steak pairs excellently with a creamy sauce and when seasoned to perfection redefines what people loved about this classic in the first place.
 Take a second chance with this meal and it will be your new all-time favorite.

 Stovetop Tuna Noodle Casserole